List on Bids44 →

 ConditionPrice RangeWhat It Means

-Prices can adjust further based on the specific storage variant (e.g., 128GB vs 256GB).
+Prices are for the standard 128GB variant.
+Add ₹1,000-2,000 for a 256GB model in similar condition.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Realme 16 5G in 2026